pik3d/19en/README.md

 In a simple case, the processing program is a script (.bat, .cmd ...).
 From command to command, data is transferred in the form of ###-files or by means of __"pipe"__ (it can reduce disk usage and increase performance).
-Any command can save the pipe-output to the file for further processing( add to command @file).
+Most commands can save intermediate pipe data to a file for further processing (add @file to the command).

 __jj-technology__ supports execution of OS-commands and pipe-lines.
 This feature allows to use __jj-file__ as batch file with flexible control on JAVA !
+Such jj-script can be compiled into the .class file and run with .exe Launcher !

 Additional commands can be implemented in any other convenient algorithmic language.
 To read/write ###-files in __PYTHON__: pik3d/ext/ __kadr.py package__ is included.